Home

 If your career does not involve writing up mortgages for people, your qualifying questions to qualify a buyer are going to be a lot different.

-If you are blunt and start asking personal questions to a buyer that informs you that they are going to write up an offer on your house, you may just turn them off and things could actually get ugly.
+If you are blunt and start asking personal questions to a buyer so you can qualify him or her, you may just turn them off and things could actually get ugly.

 Yes, if answered truthfully, those are important things to know.
 As a for sale by owner though, questions of this nature are to rough, gruff and can be downright intimidating.